g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p4.md

 to manipulate our images.
 We take a large dataset of images of size 3k, and apply changes to each image and save them in a different directory.
 The task is simple, however implementing it is where we are going to be at.

+Find the dataset here - [Image Dataset](http://datasets.cvc.uab.es/rrc/DocVQA/train.tar.gz).
+It contains 10k images but we're going to work on the first 3k for the scope of this tutorial.
+You can always extend the program to process all of them and explore the concurrency.

 The flow of manipulation is going to be like the following:

 * Read an image